-Both properties, having ties to prominent local businessmen, are of importance to local heritage and cultural development of Columbia.
-910 E. Walnut became a rooming house for downtown workers from the late 1920's through the Second World War and beyond. [i] Both properties , from preliminary research, appear to be tied to Mr. S.K.
-Cho, who not only owned the business that operated at 912 E. Walnut, but was also the first Korean student to attend, and later graduate, the University of Missouri.
+[i] Both properties, having ties to prominent local businessmen, are of importance to local heritage and cultural development of Columbia.
+910 E. Walnut became a rooming house for downtown workers from the late 1920's through the Second World War and beyond. [iii] 910 E. Walnut can be tied to Mr. S.K.
+Cho, who owned a local drycleaning business, and was also the first Korean student to attend, and later graduate, the University of Missouri.
 Mr. Cho later moved into 910 E. Walnut, which was originally constructed for C.F.
 Crane and his family.
-Mr. Crane owned an auto repair business nearby on 9th Street. [iii] The application notes a number of both interior and exterior features, original to 910 E. Walnut, that are indicative of the style, materials, and craftsmanship contemporary to its time of construction. [vi] 910 maintains its character as a single-family residence despite almost 100 years of varied use.
-Located prominently downtown, the property is a unique instance of a single-family home within the M-DT. [viii] Finally, the HPC has determined that both 910 and 912 were constructed in the early or mid-1920s, making them roughly 100 years of age. [xii]
+Mr. Crane owned an auto repair business nearby on 9th Street. [vi] The application notes a number of both interior and exterior features, original to 910 E. Walnut, that are indicative of the style, materials, and craftsmanship contemporary to its time of construction. [viii] 910 maintains its general character as a single-family residence despite almost 100 years of varied use.
+Located prominently downtown, the property is a unique instance of a single-family home within the M-DT. [xii] Finally, the HPC has determined that both 910 and 912 were constructed in the early or mid-1920s, making them roughly 100 years old.

 The proposed HP-O district boundary is in compliance with the standards laid out in Defining Boundaries for National Register Properties: National Register Bulletin 21.
-The existing lot is proposed to be subdivided into two, with the structures included on a single lot, and the remaining portion (roughly the southern half) of the property to be held by the City for use by the Solid Waste Division.
-The historic designation will follow the platting action achieving the two lot arrangement.
-The proposed HP-O will be inclusive of only the resultant lot (Lot 1, 912 E. Walnut Subdivsion, Case 275-2021) holding the structures.
+The existing lot is proposed to be replatted, with the structures included on a single lot, and the remaining portion (roughly the southern half) of the property to be encumbered by a utility easement for use by the Solid Waste Division.
+The historic designation will follow the platting action achieving legal lot status on the property.
+The proposed HP-O will be inclusive of the entire property.